-Individual tangible capital-type items should be capitalized only if they have a minimum value of \$5,000 and have an estimated useful life of at least two years following the date of acquisition.
+Individual tangible capital-type items should be capitalized only if they have a minimum value of \$5,000 and have an estimated useful life of greater than one year following the date of acquisition.

 The capitalization threshold is to be applied to individual items rather than to groups of similar items (e.g., desks and tables).